cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/3_managed.md

 ## Managed Blockchain Networks

 Managed networks, just like public networks, rely on blockchain data structures.
-Unlike public blockchain networks, they do not necessarily need to mitigate the Byzantine Generals' Problem because they operate in a predictable environment with elements of authority, hierarchy, and accountability.
+Unlike public blockchain networks, they do not necessarily need to mitigate the Byzantine Generals Problem because they operate in a predictable environment with elements of authority, hierarchy, and accountability.

 Managed networks can be used in cases where elements of trust already exist between the participants.
 For example, consider a network of financial institutions.
 They could use blockchain technology to settle inter-bank transactions.
 In that case, there would be no need for public access and, indeed, public access would be undesirable.
 Instead, they might consider a private network with each institution operating exactly one validator.
 All participants would understand that no operator in a single institution would be able to corrupt the network.
 In fact, it would be much easier for them, as a group, to alter a history if they found it detrimental since it would only require the coordinated action of a small number of known validators.